jarimayenburg/proj-compsci/README.md

 To generate a landscape to run the wildfire simulator in, you can use the script `grids/generate_random_grid.py`.
 Run `./grids/generate_random_grid.py -h` for more information.

+## Preliminary research

+We did some preliminary research before starting with the implementation.
+It can be found under Initial_research.pdf.

 ## Acknowledgments

 This program is based on [this research](https://www.nat-hazards-earth-syst-sci.net/19/169/2019/) by Joana Gouveia Freire and Carlos Castro DaCamara at the University of Lisbon.